 The ear usually feels blocked, and your child might have trouble hearing.
 Chewing can sometimes make the pain worse.

-When to see your doctor
+When to see a doctor about external ear infection

-You should see your doctor if:
+You should take your child to your GP if:

 - your child complains of an earache